 Illinois Attorney General Lisa Madigan is the latest filer of a lawsuit regarding groundwater pollution from the Wood River Refinery in Roxana, Ill.

-In the suit, Roxana property owners allege that carcinogenic chemicals, including benzene, released from the refinery have contaminated their properties.
+- Then, individual property owners also sued with similar claims, alleging that carcinogenic chemicals, including benzene, released from the Wood River Refinery have contaminated their properties.